-)-- Bob Moore Construction has completed the largest LEED Gold Core and Shell Industrial project in the state of Texas.
+Bob Moore Construction Completes Largest LEED Gold Core and Shell Industrial Project in Texas

 The three-building, 1.16 million SF business park along State Highway 360 in Arlington is also one of the first industrial projects in Texas to earn LEED Gold Core and Shell certification.

 “This is an exciting achievement,” said Kyle Whitesell, Senior Project Manager for Bob Moore Construction.
 “We were able to deliver a 1.16 million square foot project that is not just LEED certified, but meets the extremely high standards of Gold level certification and is larger than any other Gold industrial project in the state.
 The fact that this is the one of the first LEED Gold Core & Shell industrial projects in Texas of any size shows how challenging it is to meet these standards, and I’m pleased that we were able to make it happen.”

 Some of the considerations for Pioneer 360 Business Center's LEED Gold certification include:

 • The project began with the demolition and asbestos abatement of the Festival Marketplace mall; more than 95% - 91,634 tons - of steel, concrete, asphalt, copper and aluminum coming from the mall were recycled rather than sent to landfill.